Scheduling Coflows in Multi-Core OCS Networks with Performance Guarantee: Multi-Core Coflow Scheduling

-\begin{Corollary} In the single-coflow case (i.e., $M=1$), the EPS variant of Algorithm \ref{alg:alg1} is $2H$-approximation for minimizing the CCT in a multi-core EPS network, i.e., $T\le2HT^{*}$. \end{Corollary}

-In addition to the worst-case approximation ratio characterized by the conservative factor $M\frac{w_{\max}}{w_{\min}}$, we further derive two refined approximation guarantees in multi-core OCS networks.
+This completes the proof. \end{IEEEproof} In addition to the worst-case approximation ratio characterized by the conservative factor $M\frac{w_{\max}}{w_{\min}}$, we further derive two refined approximation guarantees in multi-core OCS networks.
 Specifically, we establish (i) a deterministic approximation ratio characterized by the weight concentration parameter, and (ii) an expected approximation ratio under a normally distributed weight model.
-The detailed proofs are deferred to the Appendix.
+The detailed proofs are shown below.